ORANGE GATE×JCAT

 What is JCAT?

-Our existence is similar to the story of "Swimmy" from a picture book.
-It's a story where small fish come together to transform into a big fish, allowing them to swim freely and smoothly in the sea.
+Our existence is similar to the story of "Swimmy" in the picture book, in which a group of small fish unite to transform into a big fish that can swim freely through the ocean.

-JCAT, with the New York Ouchi Gallery operated by art director ARISA for 10 years since 2008 as its avant-garde, aims to redefine art from the common notion of "art as something special" to "something necessary for everyone," and ultimately aims to change the art scene in Japan.
+JCAT is based on the avant-garde New York Ouchi Gallery, which was run by art director ARISA for 10 years from 2008.
+JCAT aims to give meaning to the existence of art, changing the general idea that "art is something special" to "something necessary for everyone," and ultimately to change the art scene in Japan.

-Currently, more than 200 JCAT artists are taking steps every day to spark a revolution.
+Currently, over 200 JCAT artists are taking steps towards revolutionizing the industry every day.

 Title